mlmorg/backbone.canal/README.md

 ### Route parameters

-Named parameters in the route are sent within a hash as the first argument to the associated route method.
-For instance, in the following example the `id` route parameter is accessed from the `params` hash:
+Both named route parameters and any passed query paramters are sent in a hash as the first argument to the associated route method.
+Any defined route can be called with query parameters irrespective of if they have a trailing `splat` or not.
+For example, using the router defined below and a URL of `contact/123?action=edit`, both the `id` parameter and `action` parameter can be accessed from the `params` hash:

 ``` javascript
 var Router = Backbone.Router.extend({